 The consumer price index may not accurately report the level of inflation experienced by an individual because it measures the price level and inflation based on a typical consumer.
 Simply put, if the spending patterns of an individual are different from those of an average consumer, the numbers reported by the CPI may not be particularly relevant for that individual.

 For example, let’s say you own a house and a car.
 You will probably have to spend a significant amount of your income on mortgage and fuel.
 So if the prices of mortgages and gas increase, you will personally experience a disproportionate increase in the level of inflation (as compared to the CPI).
 Meanwhile, someone who neither owns a car nor a house will experience no inflation at all.

 In a Nutshell

 The goal of the consumer price index (CPI) is to measure the cost of living and show the effects of inflation on individual consumers.
-However, the CPI has four important limitations.
-(1) The subsititution bias causes certain increases in price to be overstated because it ignores the presence of substitutes (2) The representation of novelty results in a temporary distortion of the actual cost of living after the introduction of new products.
+However, CPI has four important limitations.
+(1) The substitution bias causes certain increases in price to be overstated because it ignores the presence of substitutes (2) The representation of novelty results in a temporary distortion of the actual cost of living after the introduction of new products.
 (3) The effects of quality changes cannot always be represented accurately, because quality is extremely hard to measure.
 (4) And finally, the CPI may not accurately report the level of inflation experienced by an individual, because it measures the price level and inflation based on a typical consumer.